Taybehsalehnia/Glyptothorax-AliDaeii-Optimizer-Algorithm-G_ALIDAEI_O--MATLAB-CODE/README.md

 disp('======================================');

 % IMPORTANT:
-% Open and run the MAIN body first.
+% Open and run the MAIN.m body first.
-% All functions related to the listed algorithms are contained inside this same .m file.
+% All functions related to the listed algorithms are contained inside this MAIN.m file.